This is intended as friendly guidance to musicians who have been invited to play for us or wish to be invited

 Talk to the audience – talk about the music you are playing and mention something for the audience to listen out for – again it makes a huge difference.

 Play an encore if it is at all appropriate given the programme, sometimes it is a distraction f the final piece is especially powerful.
 An encore comes across a “thank you” to the audience and is a good way to ensure that you will be invited back again.

 Your bank details for payment.
 We make all payments by electronic transfer so we need your account name, sort code and account number.

 And finally, if you hope to be invited back, make your mark by sending a brief “thank you” email.
-It seems sad to have to say this but few performers do and such emails mean a lot to the unpaid volunteers who organise the concerts.
+It seems sad to have to say this but not all performers do and such emails mean a lot to the unpaid volunteers who organise the concerts.